Here to Support You

 Many stakeholders play a role in student success (e.g., SA staff, students, Student Success Officers, faculty, internal Six Nations Polytechnic departments, and community supports).
 Working with AS represents a partnership between AS, the program area, and the student.
 Students are invited to bring any other stakeholders into this partnership.
 The shared goal is academic success.

 All our policies and procedures are designed through the student experience lens.
 We focus on ease of access to our services, and we aim to support needs in a timely manner.
 Our supports are student-driven, and we respect student autonomy.
 This means choices regarding identifying as a student with a disability or accommodation needs and choosing how and when to use accommodations are all respected.

 AS is a confidential service.
 There is student autonomy in terms of sharing the Accommodation Letter with faculty and others.
 All student documentation of disability and other records is controlled, stored, and accessed according to privacy legislation in Ontario (FIPPA).
 Students may choose to provide AS staff with external consent so that others (family, community support) are included in the circle of care.

-Promoting Awareness of Disability and Self Advocacy
+Promoting Awareness of Disability and Self-advocacy

 As students move through their post-secondary program, their view of themselves as a student and their view of their disability will evolve.
-We aim to collaboratively help students frame their understanding of their disability or accessibility need and promote self-advocacy as a tool for future success.
+We aim to collaboratively help students frame their understanding of their disability or accessibility needs and promote self-advocacy as a tool for future success.